Autism and the Disability Tax Credit Canada 2026

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

-A 14-year-old Vancouver-area teen with autism spectrum disorder was assessed by a developmental psychologist for Part B certification.
-The psychologist documented restricted communication (limited functional speech in unfamiliar settings) and mental-functions restrictions requiring continuous prompting and supervision for daily self-care.
-Part B detailed the routine support required from parents, with approximately 20 hours per week of additional prompting and assistance across dressing, feeding, and self-regulation.
-The Notice of Determination arrived 10 weeks after submission, approving the DTC retroactive to 2018 (the year of diagnosis).
+Part B detailed the routine support required from parents.
+It estimated approximately 20 hours per week of additional prompting and assistance across dressing, feeding, and self-regulation.
+The Notice of Determination arrived 10 weeks after submission, approving the DTC retroactive to 2018, the year of diagnosis.
 The child supplement applied because the approved person is under 18.

 Documentation That Works for autism spectrum disorder Part B